ghgemmer/Halloween/README.md

 Visualize 3D Web serial visualizer (https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor/webserial-visualizer) can be used to visualize the orientation of an IMU on a PC when using the Visualize3D serial command.
 It can also indicate the IMU calibration status on the PC.

+Smartphone app HomeEye, an android camera app, was used to operate the Relohas minature night vision camera.
+It allowed both live view and recording of video and audio.
+The connection method that worked best to the camera was when the camera was setup as a direct wifi hotspot, so the smartphone wifi connection was set to that hotspot.
+This is an unsecure connection but didn't really matter.
+Using a connection where the camera was communicating with the my routers wifi and thru the internet seemed to have to much lag and delay for live interaction.
+Possibly with a really good wifi strenght it may have worked better.
+When playing back captured videos on the app it was very flakey (continually repeated the start of the video) so I had to download them to my PC to play them.
+Audio was also not synched with the video sometimes so you may have to use a tool to sync the audio back.
+All in all I was not impressed with the app.

 ## Serial Command Interface